davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

 existence of a major structural discontinuity below the crust, with underplated, depleted peridotite forming the framework of the mantle lithosphere.
-The Crystal Knob xenolith suite is the only known direct sampling of this underplated mantle beneath the Coast Ranges.
-Several tectonic events experienced by the Coast Ranges since the Cretaceous provide a means to append suboceanic mantle lithosphere or upwelling asthenosphere to the base of the crust.
+The Crystal Knob xenolith suite is the only known direct sampling of this underplated mantle beneath coastal California.
+Several tectonic events since the Cretaceous could replace the mantle lithosphere beneath the Coast Ranges.

 The Franciscan complex of the region was assembled by sustained subduction of the Farallon plate during the Cretaceous and early Cenozoic [@Cowan1978;